-In my last four blog posts, I’ve outlined a good evaluation process for cloud data warehousing, a process that should help you prove out the value of moving your data to the cloud and to get buy-in from your executive sponsor.
+In my last four blog posts, I’ve outlined a good evaluation process for cloud data warehousing, a process that should help you prove the value of moving your data to the cloud and to get buy-in from your executive sponsor.

 EVALUATING PERFORMANCE FOR CLOUD DATA WAREHOUSING, PART 5 – WRAP IT ALL UP AND GO!